 There are no outstanding natural features within the referral area or in its immediate vicinity.
-The nearest outstanding natural feature is Goobang National Park approximately 9 kilometres to the east of the referral area.
+The nearest outstanding natural features are the Pilliga State Forest, approximately 20 kilometres south west of the referral area, and Mt Kaputar National Park approximately 25 kilometres east of the referral area.